sous-chefs/firewall/README.md

 Declare this resource before adding your desired `firewall_rule` resources.
 See the [`firewall_rule`](#firewall_rule) section for examples.

-***NB***: The name 'default' of this resource is important as it is used for firewall_rule providers to locate the firewall resource.
-If you change it, you must also supply the same value to any firewall_rule resources using the `firewall_name` parameter.
+***NB***: The name 'default' of this resource is important as it is used for `firewall_rule` to locate the matching backend resource.
+If you change it, you must also supply the same value to any `firewall_rule` resources using the `firewall_name` parameter.

 #### Actions